Guidelines for FEBS Summer Fellowships

 b.
 A short curriculum vitae with a list of publications in the format of the references required by the FEBS Journal and a list of conference abstracts.

 c.
 A host acceptance from the appointed head of the host institute or department, countersigned by the head of the research group(s) in which the applicant will be working, confirming that the applicant will be accepted to work at the institute, that its facilities will be made available to him/her to pursue the training/research proposed and that it will not ask FEBS or the applicant for any additional research grant, bench fees, or overheads, and indicating any dates the applicant has already spent at the institute.
 This should be provided on the official host acceptance form that can be downloaded from the application system, and should be scanned and uploaded with the other applications documents.
 Please do not modify the form whatsoever; it must stay as it is.

-- Applications will be assessed by the Fellowships Committee and the decisions will normally be communicated to applicants by May 31st of the same year.
+10. Applications will be assessed by the Fellowships Committee and the decisions will normally be communicated to applicants by the second week of June of the same year.

 12. Within three months of completion of the Fellowship, Fellows must send electronically to the Chairperson of the FEBS Fellowships Committee a short report detailing the work done while in receipt of the Fellowship.
 The FEBS Fellowship should be acknowledged in any work published relating to the project funded, and two reprints of each article should be sent electronically to the Chairperson of the Fellowships Committee.

 13. The author of the report judged to be the best in that year will receive a prize, which currently amounts to €500.

-- Applications for a second award of a FEBS Summer Fellowship will not be considered.
-However, past recipients of a Summer Fellowship who fulfil the requirements of a Collaborative Developmental Scholarship may apply for such a Scholarship, but this application may only be made after at least one year of completion of their Summer Fellowship.
+14. Applications for a second award of a FEBS Summer Fellowship will not be considered.
+However, past recipients of a Summer Fellowship who fulfil the requirements of a Collaborative Developmental Scholarship or a Short-Term Fellowship may apply for these, but the application may only be made after at least one year of completion of their Summer Fellowship.